Path loss

 Refraction and absorption losses

 Absorption occurs when a wave propagates a dense medium such as a rain cloud.
+Losses at frequencies below 1300MHz are low.
 Often the distance for which the wave is in the cloud is low compared to the path length and absorption is typically ignored.

 Aggregating path loss

-Typically, a path loss value can be aggregated by summing all the losses (and gains if there are any) in this sort of sum:
+Typically, a path loss value can be aggregated by summing all the losses (and gains if there are any) in this sort of equation:

 Total loss (dBi or dBd) = free space loss (dBi or dBd) + diffraction loss (dB) + reflection loss (dB) etc.